Cosmopolitan localism: Origins

 Cosmopolitan localism fosters a global network of mutually supportive communities (neighbourhoods, villages, towns, cities and regions) who share and exchange knowledge, ideas, skills, technology, culture and (where socially and ecologically sustainable) resources.
 The approach seeks to foster a creative, reciprocal relationship between the local and the global.
-Cosmopolitan localism aims to address problems that emerge from globalization—namely, the subsuming of local cultures and economies into a homogenised and unsustainable global system—while simultaneously avoiding the pitfalls of localization, such as parochialism and isolationism.
+The self-organization of people with access to the fostered global network, collaborate and produce shared resources and their own governance systems.